simomarsili/ndd/README.rst

 .. [here] The bias is averaged over 1000 vectors of counts extracted
        from a Dirichlet-multinomial distribution with alphabet size k = 10^4 for two different values of the concentration parameter alpha.
-       The ogarithm base is k (the alphabet size).
+       Logarithm base is k (the alphabet size).